Katherine Elizabeth Fleming: Career

-She specializes in the modern history of Greece and the broader Mediterranean, with a particular focus on religious minorities.
+She specializes in the modern history of Greece and the broader Mediterranean.

 Fleming was the second director (after Tony R. Judt) of the Remarque Institute.
 Fleming was associate director of the institute from 2002 until Judt's death in 2010.

-Fleming is also a permanent associate member of the faculty of the department of history of the École Normale Supérieure in Paris, where she ran a longstanding workshop on the history of the Mediterranean with the French historian of Italy, Gilles Pécout.
+Fleming has been longterm associate member of the faculty of the department of history of the École Normale Supérieure in Paris, where she ran a multi-year workshop on the history of the Mediterranean with the French historian of Italy, Gilles Pécout.
 Fleming was in residence at the École Normale from 2007 to 2011, although she retained her positions at NYU.

-Fleming is the co-founder and co-director (with Sofia Papaioannou) of "Istorima," a large-scale oral history/public humanities project funded by the Stavros Niarchos Foundation.
+Fleming was the co-founder and co-director (with Sofia Papaioannou) of "Istorima," a large-scale oral history/public humanities project funded by the Stavros Niarchos Foundation.

-Fleming has sat on the boards of numerous journals, among them the American Historical Review.
 Fleming was President of the board of the University of Piraeus in Piraeus, Greece from 2012 to 2016.
-She is an appointee to the Administrative Board of the Chancellerie des Universites de Paris, and sits on the Executive Board of the John S. Latsis Public Benefit Foundation in Greece and on the Board of Directors of Time Partners, an independent private markets advisory firm based in London.
+She is an appointee to the Administrative Board of the Chancellerie des Universités de Paris; member of the Conseil Scientifique of the Bibliothèque Nationale de France; board member of the ALIPH Foundation; Executive Board member of the John S. Latsis Public Benefit Foundation; Trustee of Barnard College of Columbia University; Director at Time Partners, an independent private markets advisory firm based in London; Director at the NASDAQ-traded AudioEye (AEYE), and Independent Director at Accor, among other engagements.
+Fleming has served on numerous editorial boards.

+The Getty's joint acquisition with the National Portrait Gallery, London of "Portrait of Mai (Omai)" by Sir Joshua Reynolds was announced as "Acquisition of the Year" for 2023 by Apollo Magazine.

+During the Palisades Fire of January 2025, there was significant international media interest in the Getty Villa and its survival, with Fleming and her team gaining attention for their safety protocols and round-the-clock attentiveness to the security of the site, staff, and collections.